GeoinformationSystems/provr/README.md

         argument has to be of the class "Activity"!
     ```

-- The package prevents you from setting up a node with the same URI (namespace + ID) twice:
+- The package prevents you from setting up a node with the same IRI (namespace + ID) twice:

     ```R
     entity <- Entity("in_raster")